 That's not to say that a large part of my career to date hasn't been creative.
 There's been lots of writing: adverts, articles, web page text, leaflets, flyers, brochures, guidelines, letters and job descriptions.
 Not to mention the hundreds of thousands of words I've written in emails.
 As I've become more experienced in my field I've taken on more responsibility.
 I've overseen marketing campaigns, launched brands and managed staff to do the same.
 I've spent more time than I care to think about wading knee deep in HTML, databases and spreadsheets.
 As much as I love all that (and I'm not being sarcastic here, I really do enjoy a well constructed Excel formula), I'm not going to suddenly start finding the time to write around a full-time job and demanding workload.
-So now I am making a change, and making a decision for myself.
+So now I am making a change.

 Freeing up the time and headspace work takes up, I'll write.
 It's not much more complicated than that.
 In particular I'd like to finish a novel I started writing towards the end of uni.
 I've had a few spurts of progress with it over the years, but work and life have always got in the way.
 As well as that, there are all the other ideas and half-written stories floating around in my head and on my computer hard drive I'd like to do something with.